wawandco/liquo/README.md

 # Liquo

 Liquo is an experimental Liquibase plugin for oxpecker.
-Its aimed to make the development of Buffalo apps with liquibase migrations a bit more easy but avoiding the installation of Java tools for the development workflow.
+It's aimed to make the development of Buffalo apps with Liquibase migrations a bit more easy but avoiding the installation of Java tools for the development workflow.
 ## Usage

 ## License